pwfisher/CommandLine.php/README.md

 * http://www.php.net/manual/en/features.commandline.php
 * comment #81042 function arguments($argv) by technorati at gmail dot com, 12-Feb-2008
 * comment #78651 function getArgs($args) by B Crawford, 22-Oct-2007

+Note: parseArgs.php contains a "minified" version of the same code, for your copypasta pleasure.
+For little scripts for which you want to have a nice interface.